roblox-fans/roblox-deletion-queue/README.md

 ![](./images/3.png)

 7. Set the API_KEY and WEBHOOK_SECRET environment variables.
 Set them like this.
 Value should be a long, secure alphanumeric value and should not be shared with anyone.
 Make a note of it as you will use it later.
-You can also set DISCORD_WEBHOOK_URL to send notifications to Discord.
+You can also set DISCORD_WEBHOOK_URL to send notifications to Discord (See below).
 ![](./images/4.png)

 8. Copy the application domain.
 You will use it later!